PUT-PTM/STForecastDisplay/README.md

 - 'Refresh Error' is called when ESP8266 cannot get information from server.

 Informations are shown using the HD44780 display.
 To comunicate with the HD44780, microcontroler is using functions based on char tables.
 The STM32 is conected with 8-buttons keybord Waveshare company.
 Buttons allow you to change the displayed information and refresh the data.
 When you push one of the buttons appropriate exti handler is executed.
 The HD44780 is divided on two lines.
 On the top line are the cities displayed whereas on the bottom line the individual characteristics of the weather with the values.
-Information displayed on the second line is automatically changed after 4 seconds.
+Information displayed on the second line is automatically changed by timer handler after 4 seconds.

 ## Tools